Tamil cuisine: Typical meals

 Virundhu (விருந்து) refers to the core elements of Tamil cuisine offered to the guests on special occasions, such as festivals and marriage ceremonies.
 Rice, paruppu, sambar, rasam, kuzhambu, poriyal and koottu are mixed with buttermilk or curd to prepare pachadi.
 Dry and fresh fruits or vegetables are also used to prepare traditional cuisine.
 Meals are typically served with salt, pickles, vada, payasam and appalam.
-After the meal, a banana and a betel leaf (paan) with areca nuts and limestone paste is served to promote digestion.
-Before eating traditional cuisine, people clean the banana leaf, which is used as a large sheet to serve food on.
-Rice, "poriyal", "appalam" and other items are typically served on the leaf.
+After the meal, a banana and a betel leaf (paan) with areca nuts and limestone paste are served to promote digestion.
+Before eating traditional cuisine, people clean a banana leaf which is used as a large sheet for serving food.
+Rice, poriyal, appalam and other items are typically served on the leaf.

 Coffee and tea are the staple drinks.
-Payasam, a popular dessert, is usually eaten at the end of the meal.
+Payasam, a common dessert, is usually eaten at the end of the meal.

 Some examples of main dishes that are typically mixed with rice include: